There is no greater virtue than love and no greater life-defining moral constant. From where did love originate?

 The Origin of Love

 The virtue of love can only have three possible sources: (1) Love came from a survival instinct and lacks free-will.
 (2) People invented the concept of love that became embedded in human nature.
-(3) Love is the ultimate purpose of humanity and love is embedded in humankind.
+(3) Love is the ultimate purpose of humanity and love is a part of the nature of humanity.
 If love is a constant virtue, then love could not come from instinct or society.
-As a constant virtue, love cannot exist with a person to possess love.
-Therefore, there must exist a constant Person who must also exist as the means of love within humanity.
+The human conscience attests to this truth.

 Do people love one another from instinct or as a social construct?
 Is humankind greater than love if people created it?
 Is love greater than humanity because as an instinct love rules over free-will?
 By what source, do people love others — survival instinct, human invention, or divine nature?